tkbadamdorj/simple-gpu-scheduler/README.md

     path to main training file

 --virtual_env_dir
-    can set directory of a virtual environment that will activate before the train.py is called
+    directory of a virtual environment that will activate before the train.py is called.
+Default is None

 --leave_num_gpus
     number of GPUs to leave free.
 Useful if workstation is shared